Trump threatens to hike tariffs on $200B of Chinese imports

 Trump turned up the heat by saying he would raise import taxes on $200 billion in Chinese products to 25% from 10% on Friday.

+The Wall Street Journal, citing unidentified sources, said China’s government was considering canceling this week’s talks.
+Beijing has responded to previous U.S. threats by saying it wouldn’t negotiate under pressure.

+Stock markets fell on the news.
+The future for the Dow Jones Industrial Average lost 1.5 percent while Tokyo’s Nikkei 225 retreated 0.2 percent.

-He’d twice pushed back deadlines — in January and March — to raise the tariffs in a bid to buy more time for a negotiated settlement.
+Trump had twice pushed back deadlines — in January and March — to raise the tariffs in a bid to buy more time for a negotiated settlement.
 But on Sunday, Trump, who has called himself a “tariff man,” said he’s losing patience.
 “The Trade Deal with China continues, but too slowly, as they attempt to renegotiate.
 No!”
-Trump tweeted .
+Trump tweeted.

 In his tweets, Trump also threatened to slap tariffs on another $325 billion in Chinese imports, covering everything China ships annually to the United States.